Swedish Cinema House Short Film Festival 2026

 Trophy Presentation, Audience Award & Group Photos

-The recipient of the Audience Choice Award will also be announced and honored.
+The Audience Choice Award winner is announced and receives their prize.

 Swedish Cinema House Short Film Festival is an annual celebration of the art of short film.
 It brings together creative filmmakers from all over the world to share their unique stories.
 The festival offers a platform for both new and established talents to showcase their work, compete in multiple categories and network with industry professionals.
 Submit your film and be part of this unique film experience!